Skip to Primary Content

 Fleas:

 Fleas are small, wingless, brown, fast-moving insects you can see in your pet’s fur.
 Some animals are allergic to the saliva of fleas, which can cause inflammation and more discomfort.
 If ingested while your pet is grooming themselves, fleas can transmit an intestinal parasite called tapeworm.
 Flea infestations can lead to anemia and fleas are also capable of transmitting serious diseases.
+Fleas can also infect humans and have been shown to transmit disease to pet owners.

 Ticks: